lyonrb/biceps/README.md

 As you can see in the routing, both are leading to different namespaces : v1 and v2.
 Both namespaces are the version of your API.

+### Routes Testing

+You will want to be able to add routing tests to your versionned API.
+We provide an helper for that.
+Include `Biceps::TestHelper` in your routing specs, and use the `mock_api_version` method.

+Example :

+    require 'spec_helper'

+    describe V1::MyApiController do
+      include Biceps::TestHelper
+      mock_api_version(1)

+      it "GET index" do
+        get('/my_api').should route_to({:controller => 'v1/my_api', :action => 'index'})
+      end
+    end

+#### Protip
+You can include this helper in all your routing specs by editing your `spec/spec_helper.rb` file with the following :

+    RSpec.configure do |config|
+      config.include Biceps::TestHelper,    :type => :routing
+    end

+## Rack-based apps

+Internally, biceps is just a rack middleware, which means you can use it with the ruby framework of your choice, including bare rack apps.
+We will add a rack env parameter called `biceps.versions`, which is an array of strings containing all versions specified in the Accept HTTP header.

+You can then manage your routing as you wish inside your application.

 ## Calling the API